 - Contract management

 - Supervision and inspection during design, construction and commissioning

 - Site management and HSE

-We work under different organisational structures (from public projects to PPPs) for a range of clients: Waste management companies (public or private), regional/local governments, developers, central government, banks, IFIs etc.
+Our clients include a range of clients working under different organisational structures – from public to PPPs – among them are: Waste management companies (public or private), regional/local governments, developers, central government, banks, the International Financial Institutions (IFIs) etc.

 Waste to energy facilities